stellar-deprecated/regulated-assets-poc/README.md

 ## Usage

-See the [example](/example/index.js) project for a full implementation that implements a simple "Transaction must be less than an amount of 50" ruleset.
+See the [example](/example/index.js) project for a full implementation that implements a simple "Transaction must be less than an amount of 50, and accounts can hold a maximum of 1000 tokens" ruleset.

 ### Env Vars

 Add `ASSET_CODE` and `ISSUER_SECRET` environment variables so that the bridge can sign approval transactions.
+`BRIDGE_HOSTNAME` is required if you use the TOML middleware, and should contain the hostname the approval server will be located at.

 ### Implementation